EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 Click the **>** button, by the job of interest, to open the job details.

-Click **Open in File Manager** to open the File Manager pointing at the job context directory for the job on the Open OnDemand host.
+Click **Open in File Manager** to open the File Manager pointing at the job context directory for the job on the Open OnDemand VM.

 ---